HackYourFuture-CPH/HTML-CSS/readme.md

 * Know your way around your text editor
 * Feel comfortable working with the inspector
 * Properly indent your code
-* Properly naming classes, id's
+* Properly naming classes and id's
 * Responsive, _mobile first_ development
 * Know good and bad practices when it comes to HTML
 * Get an understanding of where to find information on the web
-* Give receive/feedback from/on fellow students
+* Give/receive feedback on/from fellow students
 * Presenting and explaining your work to others